davs3275/sbs/med/collier.md

-and that I never happened to disoblige or misbehave myself towards any of them, notwithstanding that my disposition was such, that, had occasion offered, I might have acted thus ; but by the goodness of the gods, I met with no provocations to reveal my infirmities.
-It is likewise by their providence that my childhood was no longer managed by my grandfather's mistress ; that I preserved the flower of my youth that I was subject to the emperor my father, and bred under him, who was the most proper person living to put me out of conceit with pride, and to convince me that it is possible to live in a palace without the ceremony of guards, without richness and distinction of habit,'without torches, statues, or such other marks of royalty and state ; and that a prince may shrink himself almost into the figure of a private gentleman, and yet act, nevertheless, with all the force and majesty of his character when the common weal requires it.
+and that I never happened to disoblige or misbehave myself towards any of them, notwithstanding that my disposition was such, that, had occasion offered, I might have acted thus; but by the goodness of the gods, I met with no provocations to reveal my infirmities.
+It is likewise by their providence that my childhood was no longer managed by my grandfather's mistress; that I preserved the flower of my youth that I was subject to the emperor my father, and bred under him, who was the most proper person living to put me out of conceit with pride, and to convince me that it is possible to live in a palace without the ceremony of guards, without richness and distinction of habit,'without torches, statues, or such other marks of royalty and state; and that a prince may shrink himself almost into the figure of a private gentleman, and yet act, nevertheless, with all the force and majesty of his character when the common weal requires it.
 It is the favour of the gods that I happened to meet with a brother, whose behaviour and affection is such